 Volunteers are an invaluable part of Nova Children's Project and we are grateful for the support they give us.
-We are always looking for more volunteers, so please get in touch if you would like to join our team.
+We are always looking for enthusiastic and dedicated volunteers to join our team, so please get in touch if you are interested.
 Simply by giving your time and sharing your passion, you will make a real difference to many children and their families' lives.

 See what some of our volunteers have said about their time with us:

 Why volunteer with us?

 Volunteering with Nova Children's Project can be beneficial for a range of reasons, including:

 Help you gain a wealth of experience and develop valuable skills

 Increase your knowledge and understanding of disabilities and the impact they have on individuals and their families

 An opportunity to make a difference to the lives of the children who attend our services and give something back to your local community

 Can be used to support your university applications and provide required experience for a range of courses, particularly those relating to health and social care

 Access to training opportunities, improving your knowledge and understanding of a range of topics